carryingtheflame/ChatBuilder/README.md

 ## Troubleshooting

 ### Button Label Not Displaying Correctly
 If the button label (✂️) is showing up as odd characters instead of as emoji, change the character set of your browser to UTF-8.

-Other issues?
+Need clarification or having other issues?
 Write me at <carryingtheflame@protonmail.com>.

 ## Development Notes